Education Services

 Eyes Wide Open…relationship awareness©

-Eyes Wide Open…relationship awareness© is utilized, an educational program created by our staff.
-Eyes Wide Open is one of few curriculums in northeast Indiana to be recognized by the Indiana State Department of Education as an Identified Model Curriculum to meet requirements under Heather’s Law, named after an Indianapolis teen was killed by her boyfriend.
-This program focuses on educating young adults about healthy relationships and how to identify the signs of unhealthy and dangerous relationships.
+Eyes Wide Open…Relationship Awareness© is an educational program created by our staff and recognized by the Indiana State Department of Education as an Identified Model Curriculum under Heather’s Law.
+This program educates youth & young adults on healthy relationships and identifying signs of unhealthy and dangerous relationship patterns.

 Digital Citizenship 101